oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

                                                m_cornellBoxIndices.size());
 ```
 Lastly, we bind vertex colors to a vertex attribute with `rtcSetGeometryVertexAttributeCount(..)` and `rtcSetSharedGeometryBuffer(..)`.
 Vertex attributes are not used directly in this sample.
 They are a place holder for expanding the application to consider vertex colors with the API.
-Notice that such buffers need to be aligned per the API specficiation. `alignedMalloc(..)` is used.
+Notice that such buffers need to be aligned per the API specificiation. `alignedMalloc(..)` is used.

 ```
   rtcSetGeometryVertexAttributeCount(mesh, 1);